Faculty Members

 Elvira Haezendonck

-Prof. dr. Elvira Haezendonck (Vrije Universiteit Brussel and Solvay Business School) is Full Professor at the Vrije Universiteit Brussel (VUB) and Visiting Professor at the University of Antwerp, as well as guest lecturer at Erasmus University, Rotterdam.
-Her research covers topics in the field of sustainable strategies and management, applied to infrastructure, ports and complex projects.
-She has published various articles, books and book chapters in relation to sustainable strategies, project evaluation, competitive analysis and stakeholder management, and since 1996, has been involved in over 100 national and EU research projects, such as, on strategic analyses and impact assessments in/for ports and infrastructure, and complex project management.
-She teaches several strategy and (project) management courses at both bachelor and master level.
+Prof. dr. Elvira Haezendonck (Vrije Universiteit Brussel and Solvay Business School) is Full Professor (Gewoon Hoogleraar) at the Vrije Universiteit Brussel (VUB) and Visiting Professor at the University of Antwerp (UA), as well as at Erasmus University of Rotterdam (Maritime Economics and Logistics).
+Her research covers topics in the field of sustainable strategies and management, applied to infrastructure, (transport and industrial) clusters and complex projects.
+She has published various articles, books and book chapters in relation to project evaluation, sustainable strategies, competitive strategy and stakeholder management, and since 1996, she has been involved in over 100 national and EU research projects on for example strategic analyses and impact assessments in/for ports and infrastructure, and on complex project management.
+She teaches several strategy and (project) management courses on both bachelor and master level.
 She also takes up multiple board positions within and beyond academia.
-In 2022 Prof. dr. Elvira Haezendonck was elected as first female president of the International Association of Maritime Economists (IAME), the global academic association of maritime economists.
-Since 2010 she has (co-)promoted two consecutive Research Chairs on Public-Private Partnerships at VUB, and currently she is in the lead of a third research chair on Infrastructure Asset Management, sponsored by Antea, Arcadis, Sweco and Tractebel.
+In 2022 Prof. dr. Elvira Haezendonck was elected as first female president of the International Association of Maritime Economists (IAME), the global academic association of maritime economists, and re-elected in 2024 for a second term.
+In 2024 she also became board member of BIG in Pipelines.
+She is independent board member at TINC since 2017 and serves in the University Board of VUB since 2015.
+Since 2010 she has held 4 consecutive Research Chairs at VUB on Public-Private Partnerships (2010-2014 and 2015-2018), on Infrastructure Asset Management (2019-2023) and currently one on Agile and Future-proof Infrastructure for Transport.
+Another 2 chairs have recently been appointed to her on Circular Monitoring for Ports, and Masterclasses in Future-proof Leadership and Strategy of VUB @ Ostend.

 Panos Hatzipanayotou